rust-lang/rust/text/0000-cargo-prepublish.md

 # Summary
 [summary]: #summary

-This RFC proposes the concept of *augmenting sources* for Cargo.
+This RFC proposes the concept of *patching sources* for Cargo.
 Sources can be have their existing versions of crates replaced with different copies, and sources can also have "prepublished" crates by adding versions of a crate which do not currently exist in the source.
 Dependency resolution will work *as if*